 Functionality

-The CAPITAL_CASE function capitalizes the first letter of each word in a given string.
-It leaves other characters, such as numbers, punctuation, and special characters, unchanged.
+The CAPITAL_CASE function capitalizes the first letter of each word in a string.
+It leaves numbers, punctuation, and special characters unchanged, and takes no value, so you reference the attribute only.

 Return value